jasperwelgemoed/jasperwelgemoed.github.io/_projects/08_Stratos_V/index.md

 </div>

+- **Risk and Resource Management**: Together with the operations manager I was responsible for the risk and resource management during the project.
+So for each test-campaign we set up, we had to setup multiple risk mitigation strategies.
+I made templates for **SWOT and organizational risk analysis** for each department.

 ## Results Summary

 After one year of fulltime working on this project we managed to design & print a new rocket engine, test it, create detailed designs for almost every sub-component of the rocket.